2015 - The Year in Review

 - Antique & Unique Show & Auction at the Masonic Temple

 - Amazon Smile Campaign begun

-The Alliance Historical provided seven programs to the community during the 2014 season.
+The Alliance Historical provided six programs to the community during the 2015 season.

 We continued to care for the Mabel Hartzell Historical Home and the holdings of the Society:

 We continued to work in collaboration with the Alliance City Schools on a third-grade local history curriculum.
-We received "treasure chests" created by Alliance High School students and their teacher and will fill them with historical items the students can touch and feel.
+Our "treasure chests" filled with historical items the students can touch and feel made their classroom debut.
 We offered field trips for the classes in the spring to visit the Mabel Hartzell Historical Home in person.

 We appreciate your support!
 We can continue our work only with your financial and participatory support.
 Join us today and help us make history come alive!

 An annual favorite, the Carnation Festival offers an excellent opportunity to learn about Alliance's historical past.
 Tours of the Mabel Hartzell Historical Home take place daily throughout the Festival.

 Admission is by a $3.00 donation which helps support the maintenance of the house and the programs offered by the Historical Society.
 Members tour for free.

 As part of your tour, take a moment to relax in our Victorian backyard and garden and enjoy the labors of many local garden clubs and nurseries.
 We hope that you will visit us to explore one of Alliance's true treasures.